Delvin233/BaseKit/README.md

 # BaseKit
-Unity SDK for wallet login powered by Basenames
+Godot SDK for wallet login powered by Basenames